nottoseethesun/vibrashank/README.md

 # Overview

-A data-flow front-end web framework in ClojureScript, resting on ReactJS without using its internals, employing [a singleton root Cursor](http://i.imgur.com/Lf7MNXE.jpg), and using CSP to organize and order client/server communication.
+A data-flow front-end web framework in ClojureScript, resting on ReactJS without using its internals, employing [a singleton root Cursor](http://i.imgur.com/Lf7MNXE.jpg), using CSP to organize and order client/server communication, and prioritizing React JSX for markup.

 By "front-end" is meant code that either runs on the web browser, or runs on the server as a server-side rendering operation.